-Additionally, there was a further diversification of religion as well, as Egyptian, Syrian and other fringe region’s influences permeated into the Roman pantheon of gods.
+Additionally, there was a further diversification of religion as well, as Egyptian, Syrian, and other fringe region’s influences permeated into the Roman pantheon of gods.
 Whilst this was a relatively recurrent occurrence in Roman History, it is believed that Septimius’s more exotic origins helped to accelerate this movement increasingly away from more traditional methods and symbols of worship.

-Later Years in Power and the British campaign
+Later Years in Power and the British Campaign

 These continuous travels of Septimius also took him to Egypt – commonly described as the “breadbasket of the empire.”
 Here, as well as quite drastically restructuring certain political and religious institutions, he caught smallpox – an ailment that seemed to have quite a drastic and degenerative effect on Septimius’s health.

-Nonetheless he was not to be dissuaded from resuming his travels when he recovered.
-Yet, in his later years the sources suggest he was recurrently bogged down by bad health, caused by the after effects of this illness and recurrent bouts of gout.
-This may be why his eldest son Macrinus began to take a larger share of responsibility, not to mention why his younger son Geta was also given the title of “Caesar” (and therefore appointed a joint-heir).
+Nonetheless, he was not to be dissuaded from resuming his travels when he recovered.
+Yet, in his later years, the sources suggest he was recurrently bogged down by bad health, caused by the aftereffects of this illness and recurrent bouts of gout.
+This may be why his eldest son Macrinus began to take a larger share of responsibility, not to mention why his younger son Geta was also given the title of “Caesar” (and therefore appointed a joint heir).

 Whilst Septimius had been traveling around the empire after his Parthian campaign, embellishing it with new buildings and monuments, his governors in Britain had been strengthening the defenses and building on the infrastructure along Hadrian’s wall.
 Whether this was intended as a preparatory policy or not, Septimius set out for Britain with a large army and his two sons in 208 AD.

 His intentions are guesswork, but it is suggested that he intended to finally conquer the entire island by pacifying the unruly Britons remaining in modern-day Scotland.
-It is also suggested by Dio that he went there in order to bring his two sons together in common cause, as they had by now begun to antagonize and oppose each other greatly.
+It is also suggested by Dio that he went there in order to bring his two sons together in a common cause, as they had by now begun to antagonize and oppose each other greatly.

 Having set up his court in Eboracum (York), he advanced into Scotland and fought a number of campaigns against a series of intransigent tribes.
-After one of these campaigns, he had declared him and his sons victorious in 209-10 AD, but rebellion soon broke out again.
+After one of these campaigns, he had declared himself and his sons victorious in 209-10 AD, but rebellion soon broke out again.
 It was around this time that Septimius’s increasingly degenerating health forced him back to Eboracum.

 Legacy of Septimus Severus

 Septimius’s advice was not followed by his sons and they soon came to violent disagreement.
-In the same year that his father had passed away Caracalla ordered a praetorian guard to murder his brother, leaving him as sole ruler.
-With this accomplished however, he eschewed the role of ruler and let his mother do most of the job for him!
+In the same year that his father had passed away, Caracalla ordered a praetorian guard to murder his brother, leaving him as sole ruler.
+With this accomplished, however, he eschewed the role of ruler and let his mother do most of the job for him!

 Whilst Septimius had established a new dynasty – The Severans – they were never to accomplish the same stability and prosperity as the Nerva-Antonines that had preceded them, regardless of Septimius’s attempts to connect the two.
 Nor did they really improve the general regression that the Roman Empire had experienced after the demise of Commodus.

-Whilst the Severan Dynasty was only to last 42 years, it was then followed by a period known as “The Crisis of the Third Century”, which was constituted by civil wars, internal rebellions and barbarian invasions.
+Whilst the Severan Dynasty was only to last 42 years, it was then followed by a period known as “The Crisis of the Third Century”, which was constituted by civil wars, internal rebellions, and barbarian invasions.
 In this time the Empire nearly collapsed, demonstrating that the Severans did not push things in the right direction in any noticeable way.

 Yet Septimius certainly left his mark on the Roman state, for better or worse, setting it on a course to become a military monarchy of absolutist rule revolving around the emperor.
 Moreover, his universalizing approach to the empire, pulling funding and development away from the center, to the peripheries, was something that was increasingly followed.